Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 # Code Institute: Full Stack Project by Rafaela Wetzel

-The fourth milestone project is about creating a full-stack application and showcasing the HTML, CSS, JS and Python skills I have attained over the past 10 months at Code Institute.
+The fourth milestone project is about creating a full-stack application with Django and showcasing the HTML, CSS, JavaScript and Python skills I have attained over the past 10 months at Code Institute.
 It is deployed on Heroku and the fourth out of five projects.

 # Schlosskulm Rental Apartments